Table of Contents

 • How to Remove or Disable eSIM from Your Device?

 Need to delete or disable your eSIM?
-Follow these steps:

 • Go to Settings > Mobile Data (or SIM Manager) > Select eSIM Profile > Remove.